List of Volkswagen Group petrol engines

-EA111

-The EA111 series of internal combustion engines was initially developed by Audi under Ludwig Kraus's leadership and introduced in 1974 in the Audi 50 and shortly after, in the original Volkswagen Polo.
-It is a series of water-cooled inline three- and inline four-cylinder petrol and diesel engines, in a variety of displacement sizes.
-This overhead camshaft engine features a crossflow cylinder head design.
-The camshaft is driven by a toothed belt from the crankshaft, this belt also provides the drive for coolant pump.
-The oil pump is directly driven by crankshaft, petrol pump and distributor are driven by camshaft.
-Other "V" belt-driven accessories are the alternator and (if fitted) power steering, and air-conditioning pump.
-In transverse mount configuration, the exhaust side is towards the vehicle firewall, in longitudinal configuration, the exhaust side is to the right as you face front in either left or right-hand drive vehicles.
+Nomenclature

+Both vehicle and engine platforms developed by Volkswagen are specified internally as an Entwicklungsauftrag ("EA"), or development assignment.
+The numbers denoting a particular Entwicklungsauftrag don't follow a strictly chronological scheme but have generally increased over time.

-EA211
+EA211 R3/R4

 The EA211 engines are a completely new four-cylinder turbocharged and direct-injection TSI engines.
 Compared to its predecessor, the EA211 series is significantly more compact, with installation length 50 mm shorter, thus offering more interior space.
 The installation position of the engines has also been optimised.
 Just as in the diesels, the petrol engines are now mounted with the exhaust side facing backwards and tilted at an angle of 12 degrees.
 The weight of these petrol engines made of die-cast aluminium is only 97 kg for the 1.2 TSI and 106 kg for the 1.4 TSI.
 The crankshaft alone became lighter by 20 per cent; the connecting rods lost 30 per cent of their weight.
 In addition the connecting rod bearing journals are now hollow-drilled and pistons now come with flat bottoms, all of them optimized for lower weight.

 Regarding thermal management, the EA211 petrol engine is equipped with a modern dual-circuit cooling system.
 That means that a high temperature circuit with a mechanically driven cooling pump cools the basic engine, while a low temperature circuit flows through the intercooler and the turbo-charger casing.
 The cylinder-head circuit heats the cabin's interior.
 The exhaust manifold is integrated into the cylinder head, enabling the engine to warm up more quickly, in turn making heat available quickly for the passenger cabin.
 At high loads, the exhaust is cooled by the coolant, lowering fuel consumption.

-EA 824, EA 825

-EA 824 and EA 825 are families of twin turbo 90 degrees V8 spark ignition engines.

-Audi uses the EA 824, while Porsche uses EA 825 for Panamera Turbo.